shdrn2402/Eight-week-SQL-challenge/Case Study #4-Data Bank/README.md

 </details>

-**3. Storage volume is updated in real time:**
+- **Storage volume is updated in real time:**

 After each transaction, the storage volume is recalculated using the basic formula with additional conditions for cash withdrawals:
   - for a negative balance, a penalty applies: Reduction (GB) = min(10, Transaction amount / 25)
   - for a positive balance, cash withdrawals do not affect the storage volume.

 <details>
   <summary><em><strong>show examples:</strong></em></summary>